GoogleCloudPlatform/php-docs-samples/cloud_sql/postgres/pdo/README.md

 ### Set Configuration Values

 Set the required environment variables for your connection to Cloud SQL.
-If you are using Unix Socket mode as described above, do not set the DB_HOST variable.
+If you are using Unix Socket mode as described above, do not set the DB_HOSTNAME variable.

 ```bash
 export DB_USER='my-db-user'